akothari21/akothari21.github.io/_pages/become-a-product-manager.md

     <h2><span>Who can attend?</span></h2>
 </div>

 <p>Someone who has the burning desire to become a PM!
-Who is willing to take this thing as a P0 in their life for the next 2-3 months</p>
+Someone who is willing to take this thing as a P0 in their life for the next 2-3 months</p>
 <div class="section-title">
     <h2><span>The schedule</span></h2>
 </div>